-The Bonds are being issued to (i) provide funds required to refund certain currently outstanding obligations of the City (the "Refunded Obligations") that are further described in "Schedule I" attached hereto, and (ii) pay costs related to the issuance of the Bonds.
+The Bonds are being issued to: (i) refund certain outstanding commercial paper notes also shown in "Schedule I" herein to convert short-term variable rate obligations into long-term obligations, (ii) provide funds required to refund certain currently outstanding obligations of the City (the "Refunded Obligations") that are further described in "Schedule I" attached hereto, and (iii) pay costs related to the issuance of the Bonds.
 The issuance of the Bonds will result in debt service savings for the System.